INEC laments exclusion of young females from electoral processes - Businessday NG

-Edo State office of the Independent National Electoral Commission (INEC) on Wednesday lamented the exclusion of young females in the electoral process noting that they comprise a large percentage of voters.
+Edo State office of the Independent National Electoral Commission (INEC) on Wednesday lamented the exclusion of young females in the electoral process despite comprising a large percentage of voters.

-Alalibo, who was represented by the administrative secretary of Edo INEC, Etim Umoh said the awareness was to enlighten young female voters in a bid to address low participation ahead of the Edo State governorship election slated for September 19.
+Alalibo, who was represented by the administrative secretary of Edo INEC, Etim Umoh, said the awareness programme was to enlighten young female voters in a bid to address low participation ahead of the Edo State governorship election slated for September 19.

-He however, urged young female electorate to replicate the enlightenment campaigns in their various neighbourhood during the elections amid Coronavirus disease.
+He urged young female electorate to replicate the enlightenment campaigns in their various neighbourhoods during the elections amid coronavirus disease.

 “Our vision is to ensure that we continue to improve on the conduct of free, fair and credible elections through transparent process acceptable to the people.